rakshiit-code/celebal-cei-internship/Module_2_Submission_Report.md

 > **Analysis:**
 > * **Atomicity:** All parts of a transaction succeed, or the entire operation is rolled back safely (e.g., A bank transfer shouldn't deduct money from Account A if the deposit into Account B fails).
 > * **Consistency:** Transactions must strictly follow database rules and constraints to move your data smoothly from one valid state to another.
-> * **Isolation:** Multiple operations running at the same time cannot see each other's partial, uncommitted changes, preventing errors and conflicts.
+> * **Isolation:** Multiple operations running at the same time cannot see each other's uncommitted changes, preventing dirty reads and transaction conflicts.
 > * **Durability:** Once a transaction is committed, its changes are permanently written to your disk storage and won't be lost, even during a sudden system crash.

 ---